What Shops Are Open on Christmas Day in the UK?

 Feasting and Merriment

 The British Christmas dinner is a grand affair!
-The centrepiece is typically a roast turkey or goose, accompanied Brussels sprouts, roast potatoes, and Yorkshire pudding.
+The centrepiece is typically a roast turkey or goose, accompanied by Brussels sprouts, roast potatoes, and Yorkshire pudding.
 And who can forget the Christmas pudding, set ablaze before serving, symbolising the light of Christ?

 Carolling and Music